Frequently asked questions about NASA's use of radioisotope power systems

 How many more missions can be flown given the current limited U.S. supply of plutonium-238?

 The number of missions that can be supported with current inventories depends on the power required by the proposed missions and the planned power sources.
-Based on NASA's projected mission requirements, updated in March 2010, current inventories can support missions through the 2020 timeframe, including a Discovery-class mission using up to two ASRG power sources, and a Flagship-class mission using MMRTGs.
+Based on current plans, there will be enough plutonium to fuel the Mars 2020 mission and a Discovery class mission every five years.
+New Frontiers or Flagship missions could be supported on a less frequent basis in place of Discovery missions.
 The Department of Energy indicated that missions beyond the 2020 timeframe require new supplies of plutonium-238.

 More recently, the latest Decadal Survey for planetary science conducted by the National Academy of Sciences (released in March 2011) strongly recommended several future missions that could be powered by a radioisotope power system.
 In light of this major study, NASA is re-assessing its plans for solar system exploration missions over the next decade, and will likely have a revised mission planning set for DOE to consider.